lililayer/LumiJS/README.md

 Variables :
 - float `deltaTime` : time elapsed between two last frames
-- float `time` : time in seconds since the start of the program
+- float `time` : time spent in seconds since the start of the program
 - int `framecode` : frames count since the start of the program

 ## INPUTS